gsi-upm/SmartSim/README.md

 This file is used to configure several SmartSim options such as the number of agents displayed or the path to the UbikSim server.

-An example of this file would be
+An example of this file with all the available options can be found in the config folder.

 ## Running SmartSim